Get in Touch

 Claude Code, Codex, and Cursor – differences in workflow and typical use cases

-Installation, configuration, and preparation of the development environment Correct repository setup for AI work
+Installation, configuration, and preparing the development environment

-Working with the terminal, IDE, and repository in an AI-supported mode Controlling the scope of changes and minimizing the risk of unintended modifications
+Controlling the scope of changes and minimizing the risk of unwanted modifications

 3. Agents.md, CLAUDE.md, and skills.md as modules organizing agent work

-How to create skills describing coding, testing, and documentation standards Organizing skills for different types of tasks
+How to create skills describing coding, testing, and documentation standards

-Examples of good and bad instructions for agents
+Examples of good and bad agent instructions

 4. Plan Mode in practice

-What Plan Mode is and when to use it
+What is Plan Mode and when to use it

 Working with larger changes